| |

 vindicated Space Opera as a

 premier genre beloved by audiences the world over.
-It not only led

 to a literary renaissance of the genre—which itself had been doing